 “It’s going to be something of everything,” he said.

 He has become the Eagles’ most indispensable linebacker.
-After spending his first four seasons with the Bills, Bradham signed a with the Eagles in 2016 for two years and $7 million.
+After spending his first four seasons with the Bills, Bradham signed a contract with the Eagles in 2016 for two years and $7 million.
 He had played a season in Buffalo with Jim Schwartz and the now-Eagles defensive coordinator advocated his signing.

 Before he even played a game, however, Bradham was involved in two off-the-field incidents.
-He was arrested that July for allegedly assaulting a hotel employee who had been setting up a beach umbrella for his group.
+He was arrested that July for assaulting a hotel employee who had been setting up a beach umbrella for his group.

 Bradham initially pleaded his innocence after he was charged with a felony, but he eventually accepted a deferred prosecution program, and the case was closed in January 2018.
 The NFL suspended him for the first game of last season as a result.